EdmundBenedict/lordcephei.github.io/pages/file_preprocessor.md

 **strn** must have one of the following syntax:

-1. begin with the name of a character variable
+1. it begins with the name of a character variable
-2. begin with a **?**
+2. it begins with a "**?**"
-3. be a the name of a declared vector or
+3. is the name of a declared vector or
-4. be an algebraic expression.
+4. is an algebraic expression.
 Expressions use C-like syntax.

 When it encounters &nbsp;**{strn}**&nbsp; _rdfiln_{: style="color: green"} makes one of the following transformations, listed in order of precedence: